tuirevii/aidok/README.md

 **UX Design  |  Product Design  |  User Research**

-AIDOK is a light-weight and durable earpiece which **utilizes AI and speech-to-text-to-speeh tehnology** to revolutionize emergency care.
+AIDOK is a light-weight and durable earpiece which **utilizes AI and speech-to-text-to-speech tehnology** to revolutionize emergency care.
 It provides paramedics the possibility to document, communicate, and to use translation/interpretation feature in real-time and at the same time freeing their hands for patient care.

 This was a really extensive project, so not everything can be presented here.
 Our client Solita Oy was very happy and pleased with everything we did and the outcome.
 [Learn more about the project in detail from our blog on Notion](https://tinyurl.com/productive-pandas-blog)